-In the first quarter of 2016, the Compensation Committee approved the 2016 Long Term Incentive Program (the "2016 Program"), which is a component of the LTIP.
-The purpose of the 2016 Program is to provide additional incentives to participants to grow the Company's business and improve the Company's profitability relative to its peers as measured by Bank of America's Monthly Profitability Survey (the "BoA Survey").
-Under the 2016 Program, participants received target awards equal to a specified percentage of their base salary, with such awards being converted to RSUs upon the Company's achievement of the performance goals under the 2016 Program.
-In the second quarter of 2016, the Compensation Committee approved the revised thresholds for the 2016 Program set forth below.
+In the fourth quarter of 2016, the Compensation Committee approved the 2017 Long Term Incentive Program (the "2017 Program"), which is a component of the LTIP.
+The purpose of the 2017 Program is to provide additional incentives to participants to grow the Company's business and improve the Company's profitability relative to its peers as measured by Bank of America's Monthly Profitability Survey (the "BoA Survey").
+Under the 2017 Program, participants received target awards equal to a specified percentage of their base salary, with such awards being converted to RSUs upon the Company's achievement of the performance goals under the 2017 Program.
+In the fourth quarter of 2016, the Compensation Committee reviewed and approved the revised thresholds for the 2017 Program set forth below.

-The performance criteria used in determining the percentage, if any, of the award target to be converted into RSUs was based on a combination of factors that were measured only in respect of the Company's performance during 2016.
-In order for any RSUs to be granted under the 2016 Program, two initial threshold performance goals were required to be achieved.
-The first initial threshold goal was based on the Company's achievement of a minimum three percent (3%) PBT Margin for 2016.
+The performance criteria used in determining the percentage, if any, of the award target to be converted into RSUs was based on a combination of factors that were measured only in respect of the Company's performance during 2017.
+In order for any RSUs to be granted under the 2017 Program, two initial threshold performance goals were required to be achieved.
+The first initial threshold goal was based on the Company's achievement of a minimum three percent (3%) PBT Margin for 2017.
 The Compensation Committee believes that since PBT Margin is a good indicator of the Company's profitability, an initial threshold based on strong profitable results is appropriate in light of the Company's compensation principles.
 The second initial threshold performance goal was based on the Company having an EBIT delta, which measures the Company's profitability relative to its peers as measured by the BoA Survey, greater than the EBIT delta of the fifth best performing company in the BoA Survey.
 The Compensation Committee believes that the second initial threshold's measure of EBIT delta accurately portrays the Company's corporate performance relative to its industry, and that long-term incentive awards should be granted only if the Company is competitive with its peers.
-For more information on the Company's compensation principles, see "Compensation Discussion and Analysis - Executive Compensation Principles, Policies and Objectives" above.
+For more information on the Company's compensation principles, see "Executive Compensation Principles."

+Policies and Objectives" above.
 If the Company achieves the two initial threshold goals, it would issue RSUs in accordance with the following table (using the BoA Survey):

-Payout (as a percentage of award target) 50% 75% 100% 125% 150% EBIT delta to average company(a) +2.46 +2.66 +2.86 +3.16 +3.36
+Payout (as a percentage of award target) 50% 75% 100% 125% 150% EBIT delta to average company ^(a) +1.80 +1.90 +2.00 +2.10 +2.20